Spectral Methods in Microeconomics: Games on Networks

 The result connects the equilibrium of the game to the network structure through the matrix $(I - M)^{-1}$.
 Indeed, the equilibrium action of each player is its $(1,b)$--Katz--Bonacich centrality in the network $M^\top$.

 The condition $\rho(M) < 1$ has a natural interpretation.
-It ensures that the strategic influences of agents on one another, captured by $g_{ij}$, do not overpower increasing costs of individual effort, captured by $\gamma_i$.
+It ensures that the strategic influences of agents on one another, captured by $G_{ij}$, do not overpower increasing costs of individual effort, captured by $\gamma_i$.
 (If they did, actions might be inclined to explode.)

 In fact, this idea can be made more precise.
 Rather than looking for an equilibrium, we can model a process of agents strategically adjusting their behavior in response to each other.
 Doing this in our current context offers a baby example of the theory of \emph{learning (to play equilibria) in games}.
-Suppose agents start with arbitrary actions $x(0) \in \mathbb{R}^n$ and then, in each period $t=1,2,\ldots$, best-respond to previous period actions.
+Suppose agents start with arbitrary actions $x(0) \in \mathbb{R}^n$ and then, in each period $t=0,1,2,\ldots$, best-respond to previous period actions.
 Then from \cref{eq:BR} we have the dynamic

-If $\rho(M)<1$, which we will assume unless otherwise indicated, then iterating this dynamic yields a sequence converging to the equilibrium we have solved for with a fixed-point calculation, which becomes clearer when we write that equilibrium using its Neumann series expression $ x^* = (I - M)^{-1} b = \sum_{t=0}^\infty M^t b. $ The series represents the cumulative effect of strategic interactions rippling through the network.
-Each term $M^k b$ captures the $t$-th order effects: how the action of agent $i$ depends on the exogenous productivity parameters of neighbors at distance $t$.
+If $\rho(M)<1$, which we will assume unless otherwise indicated, then iterating this dynamic yields a sequence converging to the equilibrium found above.
+The connection becomes clearer when we write that equilibrium using its Neumann series expansion $ x^* = (I - M)^{-1} b = \sum_{t=0}^\infty M^t b. $ The series represents the cumulative effect of strategic interactions rippling through the network.
+Each term $M^t b$ captures the $t$-th order effects: how the action of agent $i$ depends on the exogenous productivity parameters of neighbors at distance $t$.
 These indirect effects play out as agents best-respond.

 If we introduce an extra parameter $\delta$ and let $M= \delta A$ for some fixed matrix $A$, then the equilibrium action of each player becomes its $(\delta,{b})$--Katz--Bonacich centrality in the network $A^\top$.
 As the strength of strategic effects, parameterized by $\delta$, grows, longer walks matter in determining equilibrium actions.
 If these strategic effects become too strong, so that $\rho(M)>1$, then no finite solution exists because the (positive) feedback effects discussed in the previous paragraph blow up.